Error handling in Go is simple. Sometimes too simple. A fmt.Errorf("pq: no rows in result set")

 - Safe by default:

-WithMsg(),WrapCause()always return a new instance — sentinels are never mutated. - Centralized HTTP mapping: a single point maps
+WithMsg(),WithCause()always return a new instance — sentinels are never mutated.

 The sentinels